-An International Monitoring System (IMS) is being constructed to monitor compliance with the Comprehensive Nuclear-Test-Ban Treaty
+An International Monitoring System (IMS) is nearing completion to monitor compliance with the Comprehensive Nuclear-Test-Ban Treaty.

 A Comprehensive Nuclear-Test-Ban Treaty (CTBT) to ban all nuclear explosion tests was opened for signature in New York on 24 September 1996.
+The Treaty aims to eliminate nuclear weapons by restricting the development and qualitative improvement of new types of nuclear weapons, playing a critical role in working towards a safer and more secure world.
 Australia signed the Treaty on the same day and ratified it on 9 July 1998.
-As of November 2010, 182 countries have signed and 153 have ratified.
-To see the latest country to sign or ratify and to find more information on the CTBT Organisation visit their website at https://www.ctbto.org.
+As of June 2020, 184 countries have signed and 153 have ratified.
+To see the latest country to sign or ratify and to find more information on the CTBT Organization visit their website at https://www.ctbto.org.

 Seismic monitors detect vibrations in the earth’s crust.
 The principal use of the seismic data in the verification system is to locate seismic events and to distinguish between an underground nuclear explosion and the numerous earthquakes that occur around the globe.

 Hydroacoustic monitoring detects acoustic waves produced by natural and artificial phenomena in the oceans.
 The data from the hydroacoustic stations are used in the verification system to distinguish between underwater explosions and other phenomena, such as sub-sea volcanoes and earthquakes, which also propagate acoustic energy into the oceans.